You may have heard of the very romantic and bright new aesthetic cottagecore that has spread around the internet in the last couple of months.

 They mostly resemble the fashion from a few centuries ago but are also inspired by dresses that witches are supposed to be wearing.

-People that are dark cottagecore can choose from a wide range of clothing items including aprons, long dresses, overalls, skirts, and flowy capes.
+People who are dark cottagecore can choose from a wide range of clothing items including aprons, long dresses, overalls, skirts, and flowy capes.

 Footwear can consist of lace boots, Chelsea boots, knit socks, clogs, and loafers.
 Pearls, chokers, crosses, ankhs, silver, and gems really complete the look.